opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ![openproject-search-work-package-attachments](openproject-search-work-package-attachments.png)

-## Sort the work package list
+## Sort the work package table

-### Automatic sorting of the work package list
+### Automatic sorting of the work package table
-By default, the work package list will be sorted by work package ID.
+By default, the work package table will be sorted by work package ID.

 <div class="glossary">
 The **ID** is unique for a work package within OpenProject.
 It will be set automatically from the system.
 With the ID you can reference a specific work package in OpenProject.
 </div>
-To sort the work package list view, open the [work package table configuration](#work-package-table-configuration) and select the tab **Sort by**.
+To sort the work package table view, open the [work package table configuration](#work-package-table-configuration) and select the tab **Sort by**.
 You can sort by up to three attributes, either ascending or descending.

 ![work-package-table-configuration](work-package-table-configuration-4874227.png)

-Clicking the blue **Apply** button will save your changes and display the results accordingly in the list view.
+Clicking the blue **Apply** button will save your changes and display the results accordingly in the table view.

 ![sort-work-packages](sort-work-packages.png)